 John Sanderson (American, b.
 1983) creates photographic narratives exploring and investigating the topographically broad subject matter of the United States through landscape, portraiture, and still life imagery.
 With a background in the social sciences, his work is firmly rooted in a cultural geography framework.
 Establishing a counterpoint between the documentary and poetic, Sanderson’s photographs are an extension of Walker Evan’s lyric documentary style.

-Sanderson’s longstanding interest in railroad photography developed into a survey of railroad lines which collapsed as engines of urban economy and cultural activity beginning in the 1950s.
+Sanderson’s longstanding interest in railroad photography developed into a survey of railroad lines which have collapsed as engines of urban economy and cultural activity across the United States.
 Working with 4×5 and 8×10 large-format cameras, he is inspired by the 19th century photographs of William H. Rau and Carleton Watkins, whose landscapes are often devoid of the visual momentum a train carries across a picture — reflecting instead on the railroad’s value independent of its intended use.